What is stream declaration?

 How can I declare or change my stream?

 Use the Stream Declaration service in myUNSW (sign-on required) to:

 Please note that not all programs use this service and you may need to contact your Program Authority directly.
 The Stream Declaration service will indicate if this is the case.

 When can I declare or change my stream?

 Aim to finalise your stream as early in your program as possible to avoid having to complete additional study.
 For some courses you may need to have declared a particular stream to enrol.
 Declaring your stream also helps Schools to plan the number of classes and room capacity required for each course.

-In general the only time the stream declaration service is closed is from the start of Week 4 of Semesters 1 and 2 until the Census date of those semesters.
+In general the only time the stream declaration service is closed is from the start of Week 4 until the Census date of the relevant terms/semesters.
 If you have been identified as a potential graduand then you may also be unable to declare a stream using the Stream Declaration service.

 For more information about your program and what streams may be available please visit your Faculty's Stream Declaration information page, where available:

 - Science - Most (but not all) Science programs have been included in the Stream Declaration service.
 If your program has not been included you will need to submit a Major Declaration Form.